Yorkshire Terrier

 Honey and Buddy-Boy are two small, fluffy dogs in need of a fresh start, and they must be rehomed together as they share a strong bond.
 They are looking for a quiet, patient home with calm and respectful owners who understand that they may need time to settle and learn to trust.They are not currently house trained and can be hand shy, so they will need gentle handling and someone willing to work with them at their own pace.
 They are fairly active dogs who will benefit from regular exercise and mental stimulation.
 Because of their needs, they would be best suited to an adult-only home with no children.

-Cherry, a 4 years old female Yorkshire Terrier available for adoption from Helping Hounds Hampshire in Hampshire
+Buddy And Buster, a 10 years old male Bichon Frise X Yorkshire Terrier available for adoption from Mid Antrim in Northern Ireland

 Daisy, a 4 years old female Chihuahua X Yorkshire Terrier available for adoption from Last Chance Hotel in Cornwall